 Ultimately, you should try the acoustic amp for its overall sound and power.
 Your amp is much louder than the guitar because is coming directly towards you, whereas the sound of your guitar is projecting from you, which might then reflect on other surfaces.

 It means the amplified sound and acoustic sound of your guitar is not exactly the same.
 What you should be looking for is a pleasing sound, one that’s clean and nice without too much EQ, compression, or other effects.

 What’s the size of your venues?
 That will determine your amplifier needs.

 Here’re the features you should factor in your decision.
 Remember acoustic amps should make your guitar louder, not different.
 More so, they must direct the natural tone of your guitar towards the audience and yourself without overpowering the instrument.

 We have written before the subject of tubular amps vs solid-state amps on the site.
 In case you’re unsure about it, here’s the deal:

 - Tube amps use vacuum tubes to create the final output.
-They are modeled after the early guitar amps and feature warmth, vintage and rich sound.
+They are modeled after the early acoustic guitar amps and feature warmth, vintage and rich sound.
 More so, they give you natural dynamics as you can easily raise and lower the volume and overall power of your sound simply by the strength of your strumming.

 Tube amps are praised for their tone and loved by most professional guitar players.
 You might feel disappointed about their price ranges, though.